SamuelSwartzberg/flashcardifying_text_temp/inf.md

 When in a pipeline, the write file descriptor is connected to the stdout of the first process and the read file descriptor is connected to the stdin of the second process.

 When the second process reads from the buffer created by a pipe, this is called draining the pipe.

+theoretically, any program that reads from stdin should read from terminal input if given no standard input (as cat does), however some programs don't.

 ######## liquid (semantically appropriate)